Zebiano/FoodStats/README.md

 ### Front-end
 The framework we had to use was [Vue](https://www.npmjs.com/package/vue).
 For frameworks inside Vue, [Bulma](https://www.npmjs.com/package/bulma) and [Buefy](https://www.npmjs.com/package/buefy) were used.

 At first, we thought about using a sidebar throughout the whole project, but quickly realized it's not a good idea since we'll have to implement a PWA version of it.
-After thinking about it, a navbar got implemted instead and with it, you're able to navigate to the main pages of the platform:
+After thinking about it, a navbar got implemented instead and with it, you're able to navigate to the main pages of the platform.

-*

 ### Arduino
-We ended up using an arduino connected to 4 physical buttons as well as a capacitivce touch sensor.
+We ended up using an arduino connected to 4 physical buttons as well as a [capacitivce touch sensor](https://wiki.keyestudio.com/index.php/Ks0031_keyestudio_Capacitive_Touch_Sensor).
 Each button represents one of the 4 dishes our canteen has: Meat, Fish, Vegetarian and Diet.
-Whenever a student buys a meal,
+Whenever a student buys a meal, its respective button should be pressed.
+That then sends info to our API to save the data onto our database.

+As for the sensor, there weren't any that could really help us out for our project.
+But since we had to at least use one, we decided to give the touch sensor a try.
+It's sort of a little extra, regarding safety.
+The arduino has two states: awake and asleep.
+Whenever the sensor detects a touch input, the arduino either goes into sleep or awake mode.
+While asleep, none of the 4 buttons send a request to the API, and instead send a message asking to "Wake up the arduino!".

+### PWA and service workers

+### Unity Testing